apecloud/kubeblocks/docs/api_docs/connect_database/connect-database-in-testing-environment.md

 ## Procedure 1.
 Use kubectl exec command

-If the database address is not required, run the command below to connect to the cluster.
+If the database address is not required, run the command below to connect to the cluster via the default address.

 1. Get the `username` and `password` for the cluster.